Contributing to DITA Open Toolkit

 Development discussions

 We use Slack to discuss DITA-OT development and design issues, plan events and keep tabs on revisions in our GitHub repositories.
-Developers and vendors using the toolkit are encouraged to join the DITA-OT Slack team to discuss upcoming changes.
+Developers and vendors using the toolkit are encouraged to join the DITA-OT Slack workspace to discuss upcoming changes.

 To request an invitation and join the conversation, visit slack.dita-ot.org.